Lithotripsy Procedure

 The lithotripsy procedure should take about 45 minutes to 1 hour.

 A tube called a stent may be placed through your back or bladder into your kidney.
 This tube will drain urine from your kidney until all the small pieces of stone pass out of your body.
-This may be done before or after your lithotripsy treatment.
+The stent may be placed before or after your lithotripsy treatment.

 Why would someone need a Lithotripsy?